 Contractor shall track all staff hours worked, as well as hours not provided.
 Contractor shall provide a monthly statistical report showing staffing fill rates, with reconciliation of staff assignments comparing budgeted, assigned, and staffed.
-Accounting of actual days/hours worked by the entire medical staff shall be provided in the form of an FTE report to demonstrate compliance with the contracted staffing plan, or exceptions and a report of steps taken to prevent them in the future
+Accounting of actual days/hours worked by the entire medical staff shall be provided in the form of an FTE report to demonstrate compliance with the contracted staffing plan, or County approved staffing substitution and a report of steps taken to prevent them in the future

-Contractor's FTE reports shall be compiled by pay period to provide true transparency and allow for auditing down to the individual and shift.
+Contractor's FTE reports shall be compiled and shared with the County by pay period to provide true transparency and allow for auditing down to the individual and shift.
 These reports shall be automatic, therefore all historical reports may be searched, queried, and drilled down quickly.
 Contractor's automated FTE reporting system shall allow for 100% auditable reporting of contract versus worked staffing reports.